 Puyo Puyo (Series) Accessibility Report

-Puyo Puyo offers 23 accessibility features in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
+We've documented 22 accessibility features for Puyo Puyo in the Difficulty, Getting Started, Reading, Controls, Visual and Audio areas to aid enjoyment of the game for different players.
 This report is created with input from accessibility experts and the player community to help people find games that have the accessibility features they require.
 Once you have found potential games on the database, there are excellent specialist accessibility sites that offer in-depth reviews to guide your purchasing decisions.Puyo Puyo Champions (Puyo Puyo eSports in Japan) is the latest in a puzzle game series where you line up slime-like Puyo creatures who fall from the top of the screen.
 The trick is to rotate the groups of two, three, and four colours to line up with those already in play.
 When four or more line-up they connect and pop.
 You can achieve more points and bonuses by chaining colours together.
 Play is hindered when opponents send out nuisance Puyo that get in the way of lining up colours.

 Colour Adjustment let you choose colour calibration for Trichromatism, Protanopia, Deuteranopia, and Tritanopia as well as adjust colour strength.
 Game Speed option lets you pick normal, 2/3 and 1/2 speed Changing this setting does not affect how a match starts and ends, the fall speed of Nuisance Puyo, or Quick Drop time.
 In addition to the "Comeback Assist", there are Settings that offer Sweet, Super Sweet or Auto Play.
 This enables the computer to automatically perform up to 10 drops once you have done 5 of your own.

-Puyo Puyo has 3 accessibility features for Difficulty which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We've documented 2 accessibility features for Difficulty in Puyo Puyo which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.

 Select Difficulty: Select the level of difficulty from a range of presets.
 This not only offers a way to adjust the challenge of a game but enables you to do so without dealing with individual criteria.